gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 **Not Equal `!=`**

 Checks if the two values are not equal.
-It returns `true` if the values are not equal, and `false` otherwise.
+It returns `true` if the values are unequal and `false` otherwise.

   ```php
    if (3 != 4) {